 Kenai Fjords and Major Marine Tours are the main operators and will take you out on larger ships.
 I prefer these ships because they have all the facilities you need; bathrooms, snack and bar area, multiple viewing areas, etc. If you want something smaller, I recommend Seward Ocean Excursions.
 They also do fall/winter/spring tours, while the larger outfits run during the high season from May – September.

 Note for families: I have a 4-year old so I understand how quickly their patience can wear.
 Most companies recommend trips that are 6 hours maximum, and I would agree.
 Sometimes in the spring (May) they run shorter Orca tours, which could be a good option during that time of year.

 3. Climb Mt Marathon

 It’s a steep hike with challenging terrain, but if you’re up for the challenge, the view is absolutely breathtaking.
 Mt Marathon offers beautiful 360-degree views of the area, including Seward and Resurrection Bay.

 There are a few different hiking trails on Mt Marathon.
 The Jeep trail isn’t as steep and technical as the race trail and is good for less experienced hikers.
-The race trail has a few options including the boulder field or steep trail that feels almost vertical at some points.
+The race trail has a few options including the boulder field or the steep trail that feels almost vertical at some points.
 There are roots and things to grab so it is definitely a challenge.

 4. Watch the Mt Marathon Race

 A large race takes place on this mountain every Fourth of July.
 This grueling race begins in downtown Seward.
 Racers run 3/4 mile to the base of the mountain and ascend the 3,000ft as quickly as possible.
 On the way down, scree helps runners to gain speed, and then the race finishes where it started downtown.